-Pros and cons of ditching cash for contactless
+The pros and cons of ditching cash

 “Numerous studies have shown that going cashless reduces crime rates significantly,” says Mark Scott, director of loan company Swift Money.
 When people handle less physical cash, “the rate of crimes like bank robberies, burglaries, extortion, and corruption decline significantly”, he continues.

-Last year’s Access to Cash review also noted this, saying there is “clear evidence that cash plays a large role in facilitating crime because it’s untraceable”.
+In 2019, an Access to Cash review also noted this, saying there is “clear evidence that cash plays a large role in facilitating crime because it’s untraceable”.

 Exponents of a cashless society argue that technology offers a much more secure way to store your wealth as well.
 “It’s very easy to shut down a digital wallet remotely if it falls into the wrong hands”, and “a secure digital system that implements biometrics” would be “very hard to copy”, says finance blog Money Crashers.

 Supporters of the move also believe it would result in greater ease in people’s day-to-day interactions with money.